elasticpath/epcc-cli/README.md

-# epcc-cli
+# Elastic Path Commerce Cloud Command Line Interface

-A simple project for interacting with EPCC APIs via the command line, the goal is simplicity and quickness for API and not correctness or completeness.
+This project is designed as a tool for Power Users to interact with the [Elastic Path Commerce Cloud API](https://documentation.elasticpath.com/commerce-cloud/docs/api/) via the command line, the goal is to speed up and simplify interacting with the API via the command line, but at all times you should feel as though you are interacting with the API.

+New users are highly encouraged to use the [Elastic Path Commerce Cloud Postman Collection](https://documentation.elasticpath.com/commerce-cloud/docs/developer/how-to/test-with-postman-collection.html) instead of this tool.

 ## Getting Started